 To provide a warm, comforting and supportive gathering place for caregivers and families of those diagnosed with Alzheimer’s disease, dementia or other neurocognitive disorder, to receive services, and access programs, designed to improve their quality of life, while helping them navigate the changes and challenges that accompany caring for someone with memory loss; from diagnosis through end-of-life-care.

-Elayne Forgie, Founder, President & CEO
+Elayne Forgie, President and CEO

 Dawn has worked with the Alzheimer’s Care Resource Center and our sister company, ElderCare at Home, since January 2010.
 She has a bachelor’s degree in Psychology from Jacksonville University and a Master’s degree in Clinical Psychology from the University of North Florida.

 For 20 years, Dawn has successfully contributed to the fields of Geriatrics and Alzheimer’s disease.
 She served as co-founder and Assistant Director of the Memory Disorders Clinic established at the Mayo Clinic and conducted Alzheimer’s disease research at the Mayo Clinic, Jacksonville.

 Dawn has co-authored and received numerous acknowledgements for her research in the “Journal of the National Medical Association”; “Alzheimer’s Disease and Associated Disorders”; “Journal of Clinical and Experimental Neuropsychology”; “Neurology”; and “Journal of the American Medical Association”.
 She presented her research findings at the World Alzheimer’s Congress 2000 in Washington D.C.